fedora-python/portingguide/source/comparisons.rst

     File "<stdin>", line 1, in <module>
     TypeError: unorderable types: int() < str()

+The change usually manifests itself in sorting lists: in Python 3, lists with items of different types are generally not sortable.

-If you still need to compare different types of objects, you have to implement a key function to fully describe how disparate types should be ordered.
+If you need to sort heterogeneous lists, or compare different types of objects, implement a key function to fully describe how disparate types should be ordered.

 Rich Comparisons